 Image credit: @shiela_matias via Instagram

-Kids have a little help with balance here with free support trainers available for use.
-For adults wobbling their way through the rink, you can either hold on tight to bae’s hand and cling on to the rink’s bar or opt to rent an ice skating seal aide for $15.
-Otherwise, you can always keep our ice skating tips in mind and put them to practice.
+Kids have a little help with balance here, with free support trainers available for use.
+For adults wobbling their way through the rink, you can either hold on tight to bae’s hand and cling to the rink’s bar or opt to rent an ice skating seal aid for $20.

 Image credit: @keeriyan via Instagram